-- The SRC proposes a draft of revisions to the Commission. - > The Commission prepares a draft of the proposed revised standards, with input from legal staff. - > The Commission puts the draft of the standards revision for public comment. - > The Commission solicits public comment.
-Public comment is solicited through the following avenues: - A draft of the proposed standards is circulated for comment to marriage and family therapy educators (from accredited and non-accredited programs), clinicians, COAMFTE site visitors, members of regulatory boards, students, and other appropriate individuals. - The proposed standards are published in appropriate publications with a request for comments, due at a time determined by the COAMFTE. - o The draft is presented, for further comment, at a public hearing. - The Standards Review Committee summarizes the written comments and feedback from the public hearing and develops recommendations for the Commission.
+- The SRC proposes a draft of revisions to the Commission. - > The Commission prepares a draft of the proposed revised standards, with input from legal staff. - The Commission puts the draft of the standards revision for public comment. - ➤ The Commission solicits public comment.
+Public comment is solicited through the following avenues: - A draft of the proposed standards is circulated for comment to marriage and family therapy educators (from accredited and non-accredited programs), clinicians, COAMFTE site visitors, members of regulatory boards, students, and other appropriate individuals. - The proposed standards are published in appropriate publications with a request for comments, due at a time determined by the COAMFTE. - The Standards Review Committee summarizes the written comments and feedback from the public hearing and develops recommendations for the Commission.
 The Commission then considers all the information given to the Committee in the development of final standards.
-The Commission may seek additional comment before finalizing the standards, should it be warranted. - > The final revised standards are published with a date of implementation.
+The Commission may seek additional comment before finalizing the standards, should it be warranted. - The final revised standards are published with a date of implementation.